drojaazu/suddendesu/content/entry/happy-birthday/index.md

 # Thank You!

-Whether you're new here or you've been following for a long time, thank you for visiting.
+Whether you're new here or you've been following for a long time, thank you for reading.
 Here's to the next ten years of digital archaeology!